daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 ## Department of gnu_horny

-`:gnu_horny:` is no longer part of Snug Nook emoji set, after some *serious* psychological damage it caused over the course of a few months, and a bunch of :wrench: reactions.
+`:gnu_horny:` is no longer part of Snug Nook emoji set, after some *serious* psychological damage it caused over the course of a few months, and a bunch of 🔧 reactions.
 If you want to see it for yourself... you probably don't.

 ## Minecraft Server